SpinDoctorMRI/SpinDoctor/README.md

 2) to solve the diffusion equation (DE) of the H-ADC model to obtain the ADC;
 3) a short-time approximation formula for the ADC is also included in the toolbox for comparison with the simulated ADC.

-The PDEs are solved by P1 finite elements combined with build-in Matlab routines for solving ordinary differential equations.
+The PDEs are solved by P1 finite elements combined with built-in MATLAB routines for solving ordinary differential equations.
-The finite element mesh generation is performed using an external package called Tetgen that is included in the toolbox.
+The finite element mesh generation is performed using an external package called TetGen that is included in the toolbox.

 SpinDoctor provides built-in options of including
 1) spherical cells with a nucleus;